-In general, reliability is the ability of a component to perform and maintain its functions in routine circumstances, as well as hostile or unexpected circumstances.
-The mean life of series components is a function of:
+In general, reliability is the ability of a component to perform and maintain its functions in routine circumstances, as well as

-- Factor of Applied Voltage - · Ambient temperature
+- Factor of Applied Voltage - Ambient temperature

 Mean life is closely related to Failure rate (formula).

 Mean life (ML) is the arithmetic mean (average) time to failure of a component.